python-trio/trio/docs/source/reference-io.rst

 running by mistake after you've gone on to do other things.
-:func:`~trio.run_process` is similar to the standard library :func:`subprocess.run` function, but tries to have safer defaults: with no options, the subprocess's input is provided and its outputs are captured by the parent Trio process rather than connecting them to the user's terminal, and a failure in the subprocess will be propagated as a :exc:`subprocess.CalledProcessError` exception.
+:func:`~trio.run_process` is similar to the standard library :func:`subprocess.run` function, but tries to have safer defaults: with no options, the subprocess's input is empty rather than coming from the user's terminal, and a failure in the subprocess will be propagated as a :exc:`subprocess.CalledProcessError` exception.
 Of course, these defaults can be changed where necessary.

 .. autofunction:: trio.run_process